buger/plaid_bank_sym/build_a_bank.md

 In order to retrieve financial data, Plaid works with thousands of financial institutions and banks.
-While modern banks have evolved to serve a plethora of functions, at their core, bankпагрs must provide certain basic features.
+While modern banks have evolved to serve a plethora of functions, at their core, banks must provide certain basic features.
 Today, your task is to build the basic HTTP API for one of those banks!

 Imagine you are designing a backend API for bank employees.
 It could ultimately